-Slugs are some of the most common and persistent pests of home gardens and commercial crops in western Oregon and Washington, and if left unchecked can cause significant damage.
+Slugs are some of the most common and persistent pests of home gardens and commercial crops in western Oregon and Washington, and if left unmanaged can cause significant damage.
 Slugs are closely related to snails but have no external shell.
 They are active above ground by day or night, whenever the relative humidity in their immediate environment approaches 100 percent, the temperature rises above 38°F, and the wind speed is negligible.
 By day, slugs are usually found in the soil, in crevices and cracks, or under soil surface debris where it is moist.
 Thus, slugs tend to be active primarily at night, but they also feed and reproduce by day during rainy spells, foggy periods, or after irrigation.
 Even in the summer, when air temperatures peak in the Pacific Northwest and soils seem dry on the surface, slugs can be active at night in closed canopy crops such as legume seed, forage crops, or sugar beets.
 This is because as night temperatures drop, the humidity of the air between the canopy and the soil often increases, if only for a few hours, even in non-irrigated settings.
 This “extra time” for feeding and reproduction can eventually lead to very large slug populations.
 Slugs are relatively inactive when immediate temperatures drop below 38°F or rise above 88°F. They take cover during windy periods and driving rain.
 Be aware that supplemental irrigation, post-harvest residue buildup on soil surfaces and crop plant structures (e.g., closed canopy) can affect the microclimate of a crop and promote otherwise unexpected slug activity.

 Slug damage can be distinguished from that of cutworms and other pests by the presence of slime trails and their small sausage-shaped feces.on the damaged plants as well as on the soil surface around damaged plants.
 Underground feeding on roots and tubers is characterized by shallow (0.12 inch) to deep (0.5 inch), smooth-sided pits that are usually less than 0.5 inch in diameter.
 Leaf damage is typified by removal of plant tissue between veins.
 Seedling grasses and legumes may disappear when slugs feed in the furrow and destroy the growing points of seedlings.
 In cereal crops, slugs favor newly planted seeds.
 Wheat is most susceptible to slug damage from seeding to plant emergence.

 Slug damage to vegetable and cereal crops, grasses and legumes can be extensive around field margins.
 Weedy, grassy or wooded borders serve as excellent habitat for slugs.
 Grass seed crops, cereals, or vegetable plantings that immediately follow a perennial legume or pasture are quite likely to sustain slug damage.
-Large populations of the gray field slug, and smaller numbers of several less common species build up on all perennial legumes in western Oregon and Washington.
+Large populations of the gray field slug, and smaller numbers of several less common species build up on most perennial legumes in western Oregon and Washington.

 In addition to plant damage, verifying that slugs are present and in damaging numbers in a home garden or a field is usually done by putting out slug bait in late afternoon and returning early the next morning to check for slugs or slime.
 Put out half a dozen bait stations in the yard or field.
 Scrape a small area (12 x 6 inches) of the soil surface free of vegetation and debris (making it easier to see small slugs), and scatter four to six pellets of bait inside.
-You can cover the areas with a scrap of wood.
+You can cover the areas with a scrap of wood or an old carpet tile.
 This prevents other creatures from disturbing the bait, and the cover helps to keep slugs sickened by the bait from moving away.
-Place bait stations after the first couple of inches of rain fall in September or early October when slugs become active on the soil surface after having passed the summer underground.
+Place bait stations after the first inch of rain fall in September or early October when slugs become active on the soil surface after having passed the summer underground.
 Late September to mid-October are usually good months to control slugs, however depending on the weather, other windows of control may occur to apply “follow-up” bait.
 After October, or when weather becomes too cold (< 34°F) and rainy, baits are less effective, and slugs are not moving or feeding above ground.
 In these cases bait use is not advised.
 As days shorten, eggs are produced and these can hatch in fall or when the temperatures warm in the spring.
 In late fall and early spring, the new juvenile slugs are difficult to spot in the field but can cause significant damage to your crop.

 Our most economically important species is the “gray field slug” or gray garden slug (Deroceras reticulatum).
 The European black or red slug (Arion rufus), and in recent years the white-soled slug (Arion circumscriptus), the hedgehog slug (Arion intermedius), the dusky slug (Arion subfuscus), the black greenhouse slug (Milax gagates), the large spotted garden slug (Limax maximus), the marsh slug (Deroceras laeve), and the reticulated slug (Prophysaon andersoni), can also be important pests.